Kylemiller995/codeclan/week_15/day_2/homework/charts_hw.md

 AND/OR

-Add a dropdown to choose a genre of music to display - more URLS can be found at this page, just change the 'xml' part to 'json': https://rss.itunes.apple.com/us/?urlDesc=%2Fgenerator
+Add a dropdown to choose a genre of music to display - more URLS can be found at this page, make sure you have 'json' selected in the Format dropdown: https://rss.itunes.apple.com/us/?urlDesc=%2Fgenerator